OE4T/linux-tegra-4.9/drivers/net/ethernet/aquantia/atlantic/README.txt

 each descriptor.
 Received descriptor size is still limited by AQ_CFG_RX_FRAME_MAX.
 Increasing pageorder makes page reuse better (actual on iommu enabled systems).

-aq_tx_clean_budget
+aq_rx_refill_thres
 ----------------------------------------
-Default value: 256
+Default value: 32
-Maximum descriptors to cleanup on TX at once.
+RX refill threshold.
+RX path will not refill freed descriptors until the specified number of free descriptors is observed.
+Larger values may help better page reuse but may lead to packet drops as well.

 Config file parametes